Arabic (ARAB)

 ARAB 1001 Elementary Arabic (4 Credits)

-The elementary Arabic three-quarter sequence aims at building practical communication skills to interact with speakers of Arabic and participate in multilingual communities, with a focus on interpersonal and interpretive communication.
-Considering the diglossic nature of Arabic, students learn to speak in the Levantine dialect and read and write in Modern Standard Arabic, just like native speakers do.
-Students will also explore and reflect on Arabic cultural practices and perspectives to develop cultural insight and the foundations of intercultural awareness and understanding.
-Learners that complete the beginning Arabic sequence will have the linguistic skills and foundational cultural knowledge to navigate straightforward situations and manage familiar tasks in an Arabic context, operating at the novice high to intermediate low proficiency level.
-Arabic 1001 is designed for students with no prior knowledge of Arabic.
-Students with experience with the Arabic language should complete the placement test to determine the appropriate course level for their background.
+The elementary Arabic three-quarter sequence is designed to build practical communication skills, enabling students to interact with Arabic speakers and engage in multilingual communities.
+The course emphasizes interpersonal and interpretive communication, helping students develop confidence in real-world language use.
+It will enable students to learn Modern Standard Arabic (MSA) as the language of academia, writing, media, and official settings.
+At the same time, it recognizes the diglossic nature of Arabic and introduces students to everyday spoken Arabic dialects, to enhance their ability to communicate in informal and social contexts.
+Additionally, students will explore Arabic cultural practices and perspectives, fostering cultural insight and intercultural awareness.
+By completing the beginning Arabic sequence, learners will acquire the linguistic skills and foundational cultural knowledge needed to handle straightforward interactions and familiar tasks in an Arabic-speaking context.
+Students will operate at a novice-high to intermediate-low proficiency level.
+ARAB 1001 is designed for students with no prior knowledge of Arabic.
+Students with previous experience should complete the placement test to determine the appropriate course level for their background.

 ARAB 1002 Elementary Arabic (4 Credits)